monkeyatcomputer/monkeyatcomputer.github.io/_tabs/about.md

 Any and all statements and opinions expressed are solely my own and do not represent that of any organization I may be employed by, contracted to, or any organisation tied to the products, solutions or technologies discussed.

-For any questions related to this site, my email address is tgriffiths@gmail.com.
+For any questions related to this site, leave a comment on [GitHub Discussions](https://github.com/monkeyatcomputer/monkeyatcomputer.github.io/discussions).